SIU-Robotics/moondawg-ino/README.md

 This is what processes the commands sent from the Raspberry Pi - Master and once processed they trigger certain commands that control the bot.
 There is no feedback currently implemented so it is all manually controlled by a user.

-#### File Summary
+##### File Overview

-The file is structed into two different types of files.
-First, the main file (.ino) which is what calls all the libraries, functions, and is uploaded on the Arduino.
-Second, the libraries this is called in the main file and houses functions and definitions.
+We have our main file (Sandstorm.cpp) and the "Helper Function Files" which house the functions definitions and declarations.

-##### MoonDawgArduino.ino
+##### Sandstorm.cpp

-This is the code that is directly uploaded to the Arduino via the Arduino IDE.
-This has all of the function calls, the serial communication logic, and use of functions.
+This is the main file we use to do the following: class declarations, function calls, and serial communication.

 #### PinDefinitions.h